HPInc/ml-git/docs/mutability_helper.md

 ### Choosing the type of mutability

 The type of mutability must be chosen based on the characteristics of the entity you are working with.
-You must define carefully because once mutability is defined, it cannot be changed.

 If you are working with **images**, it is recommended that the type of mutability chosen is **strict**, since it is not common for images to be changed.
 Rather, new images are added to the set.
 In a scenario such as data augmentation, new images will be created from the originals, but the originals must remain intact.